TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/CommonFields.rst

 ..  attention::
     The sortby field contains an integer and is managed by the DataHandler.
-It therefore should have no definition in the columns section.
+It therefore should have no definition in the :ref:`columns` section.
 Any value in this field can be changed at any time by the DataHandler.

     Use :ref:`default_sortby <ctrl-reference-default-sortby>` if you want to